viewizard/astromenace/ReadMe.txt

 1) Make sure all necessary packages with development headers installed in your system:

-   gcc (with g++), cmake, subversion, libsdl, libogg, libvorbis, openal, alut (freealut), libXinerama, GLU, freetype2
+   gcc (with g++), cmake, make, subversion, libsdl, libogg, libvorbis, openal, alut (freealut), libXinerama, GLU, freetype2

 For Ubuntu/Debian: